-The values of securitised loans which are not qualifying for de-recognition as the conditions do not meet the criteria in the accounting standards are set out below.
-98% of the loans are variable interest rate loans, hence the book value of the loans transferred equates to the fair value of those loans.
+The values of securitised loans which are not qualifying for derecognition as the conditions do not meet the criteria in the accounting standards are set out below.
+99% of the loans are variable interest rate loans, hence the book value of the loans transferred equates to the fair value of those loans after provision for expected credit loss.